 (8) Netting of Gains and Losses.
-For transfers at death, capital losses and carryforwards would be allowed as offsets against capital gains and up to \$3,000 of ordinary income, mirroring the current income tax rules in sections 1211 and 1212.
+For transfers at death, capital losses and carryforwards from transfers at death would be allowed as offsets against capital gains and up to \$3,000 of ordinary income, mirroring the current income tax rules in sections 1211 and 1212.
 There is no mention of relaxing the related-party loss rules of section 267 as there is in both H.R.
-2286 and the STEP Act, but it seems very unlikely that it would be omitted from any provision for taking losses into account at death,
+2286 and the STEP Act, but it seems very unlikely that it would be omitted from any provision for taking losses into account at death, where transfers to related parties are the norm.
+The proposal does not address using losses and carryforwards against the deemed realization of capital gains on transfer at death.
+Nor does it address the use of losses and carryforwards in the context of lifetime gifts, although that might follow naturally from the application of Sections 1211 and 1212 to Form 1040.

-- where transfers to related parties are the norm.
-The proposal does not address using losses and carryforwards against the deemed realization of capital gains on lifetime gifts. - (9) Valuation.
+(9) Valuation.
 As noted above, the Greenbook contemplates that a transfer generally "would be valued using the methodologies used for gift or estate tax purposes."
 But the Greenbook adds that "a transferred partial interest would be its proportional share of the fair market value of the entire property."
 In other words, no discounts.
 The Greenbook does not indicate whether "partial interest" is meant to be limited to undivided interests such as in tenancies-in-common, or whether it might include nonmarketable interests in entities like partnerships, limited liability companies, and corporations.
 Surely it would not include, for example, publicly traded stock, but attention in drafting might be required to confirm that.